-I just heard today that it's money that makes America go.
+I just heard today that it's money makes America go.
 He was speaking to a microphone my tax dollars bought.
 He was sharp.
 He was neat.
 He was clean.

-And he harped on how much we need finance reform, So that finance can run the show.
+And he harped on how much we need finance reform, So finance can run his machine.

-So I thought of his necktie, his tie clasp, and pin.
-I thought of the building And the builders with their squares and compasses, And the special place he was standing in.
+I thought of the big granite building, His necktie, his tie clasp, and pin.
+And the builders' squares and compasses, And the special place he was standing in.

-And I wondered, "Who is he?"
+And I wondered, "Who's he?"
 Has he ever seen a cornfield?
 Has he ever milked a cow?
-Has he ever swung a hammer in his lifetime?
-What is he saying now?
+Has he ever swung a hammer?
+And, what is he saying now?

-Finance is the bedrock of democracy, It came across quite something just like that, As if the money were all that counts, And the rest are just slaves To the state that we're in.
+"Finance is the bedrock of democracy."
+It came across something like that, As if money were all worth counting, And the rest of us slaves To the state that we're in.

-I thought of the workers who laid all that rock For the dome high above him And the walls that hemmed him in, And I wondered if he ever worked in his life For a sawback, a C-note, or fin.
-I wondered if he'd ever been down on his luck In a pinch In a bind In a pen,
+I thought of the workers who laid all that rock For the dome high above him that day, And the walls that hemmed him in.
+And I wondered if he ever worked a day in his life For a sawbuck, a C-note, or fin.
+I wondered if he'd ever been down on his luck In a pinch, In a bind, In a pen.